+Paul Artspace charges no residency fee for either program. Food, supplies, and travel expenses are the responsibility of the resident.+

 For more information on submission guidelines, please click the yellow (apply to program) button at the bottom of this page.

-The next application deadline for this program is January 15th; for the months of March, April, and May (the spring session).
+The next application deadline for this program is July 15th; for the months of September, October, and November (the fall session).

 Curatorial Residency Program: